On the saddle point of a zero-sum stopper vs. singular-controller game: Introduction

 Besides the construction of a saddle point, from a mathematical point of view we contribute a new link between our class of zero-sum games and optimal stopping problems with absorption.
 Such link shows somewhat unexpected features which we now illustrate.
-Our first step is to determine an optimal stopping boundary $t\mapsto a(t)$ for the stopper in the game.
-More precisely, we show that it is optimal for the stopper to end the game when the controlled diffusion drops below the boundary $a$, for any admissible control of the controller's choosing.
+It is optimal for the stopper to end the game when the controlled diffusion drops below a boundary $t\mapsto a(t)$, for any admissible control of the controller's choosing.
 Then, from the point of view of the controller the problem can be reduced to a singular control problem with absorption of the controlled diffusion at the boundary $a$.
 It then appears that the controller's problem belongs in a broad sense to the same class as the celebrated {\em dividend problem} (see, e.g., Radner and Shepp \cite{radner1996risk} and Jeanblanc and Shiryaev \cite{jeanblanc1995optimization}) but with a more complex structure of the cost function, with finite-time horizon and with absorption along a moving bounday, rather than a constant one.
 Following De Angelis and Ekstr\"om \cite{de2017dividend}, it would then be tempting to argue that $v_x$ should be the value of an optimal stopping problem involving an uncontrolled reflecting diffusion $(Z_t)_{t\ge 0}$, with reflection at the boundary $a$, and with a gain function featuring an exponential of the local time of $Z$ at the boundary $a$.
 As it turns out this is not the case here.
 Instead, the underlying diffusion in the auxiliary problem is not reflected but it is absorbed at the boundary $a$ and no local time appears.
 We explain this phenomenon by noticing that in the classical dividend problem the absorption occurs at an exogenously specified boundary.
 Instead, in our game, the stopping/absorption boundary is determined endogenously as the optimal stopping boundary for the stopper.
-Its optimality induces smooth-fit, i.e., continuity of $(t,x)\mapsto v_x(t,x)$ at the boundary $a$.
+Such optimality induces smooth-fit, i.e., continuity of $(t,x)\mapsto v_x(t,x)$ at the boundary $a$.
 The latter smoothness is lacking in the absorption boundary of the dividend problem, thus leading to different boundary conditions for the spatial derivative of the corresponding value function (cf.\ \cite[Eq.\ (7)]{de2017dividend}).

 The paper is organised as follows.
 In Section \ref{sec:setting} we set up the game, make standing assumptions and recall useful results from \cite{bovo2023c,bovo2022variational}.
 In Section \ref{sec:actionstopping} we prove existence of an optimal stopping boundary along with its monotonicity and right-continuity.
 We also prove existence of a (candidate) optimal control boundary.
 In Section \ref{sec:aux} we obtain the probabilistic representation of the derivative $v_x$ of the game's value.
 We analyse the auxiliary optimal stopping problem and deduce monotonicity and left-continuity of the (candidate) control boundary.
 In Section \ref{sec:saddle} we construct the saddle point ({\em equilibrium}) in the game, thus also confirming optimality of the candidate control boundary.
 In Section \ref{sec:further} we show continuity of the optimal boundaries under some mild additional assumptions on the problem data and, finally, in the Appendix we collect some important technical results.